 - I-1.
-In the case of vehicle trouble, the deputy will call for assistance via radio or cell phone.
+In the case of vehicle trouble, the transport deputy will call for assistance via radio or cell phone.
 When practical, deputies should also call for local law enforcement to respond to the scene for security and/or assistance.
-If the problem can be fixed "on the spot," the deputy shall keep the inmates inside the vehicle where they can be observed, while the deputy performs the maintenance work.
-Otherwise, the deputy will remain with the inmate(s) inside the vehicle and wait for help. - I-2.
+If the problem can be fixed "on the spot," the transport deputy shall keep the inmates inside the vehicle where they can be observed, while the deputy performs the maintenance work.
+Otherwise, the deputy will remain with the inmates inside the vehicle and wait for help. - I-2.
 Unscheduled stops during transports shall be made only for emergency reasons. - I-3.
-In the event an inmate breaks from custody while being escorted outside the AJ, the escorting deputy shall order the inmate to halt.
+In the event an inmate breaks from custody while being escorted outside the jail or Work Center, the escorting deputy shall order the inmate to halt.
 If the inmate refuses to halt, the deputy will use the necessary force to prevent escape consistent with DCSO Policy 5.01, Use of Force.
-If the deputy is unable to prevent the escape, the deputy will immediately notify 9-1-1 Dispatch by the most expedient means available.
-The deputy should report the following information to 9-1-1 Dispatch and/or other appropriate authorities: - a.
+If the deputy is unable to prevent the escape, the deputy will immediately notify 911 Dispatch by the most expedient means available.
+The deputy should report the following information to 911 Dispatch and/or other appropriate authorities: - a.
 The escort deputy's exact location. - b.
 The inmate's name and description. - c.
 The inmate's direction of travel. - d.
-Whether the inmate is in restraints. - e.
+If the inmate is in restraints. - e.
 Whether the inmate is considered dangerous or not. - f.
 Any other information that may help authorities capture the inmate. - I-4.
 Deputies will base pursuit decisions on what best prevents more inmates from escaping and best protects the public from harm.
-Deputies should consider their location, the
+Deputies should consider their location, the classification of the fleeing inmate and remaining inmate(s), and the possible risk the remaining inmates may pose when making a decision to pursue.